Michael J. Kirwan: Tenure in Congress

-In 1936, he ran for a seat in the U.S. House of Representatives, winning his first of what would be 17 consecutive terms.
+In 1936, he ran for a seat in the U.S. House of Representatives, winning the first of 17 consecutive terms.

 Throughout the 1930s and early 1940s, Kirwan was successful in garnering substantial federal support for a variety of public works projects including dams, reservoirs, public swimming pools, and public park facilities.
 In 1940, he also helped to secure government funding for the nation's first major housing project, Westlakes Housing Village (later known as Westlakes Terrace), which was situated west of downtown Youngstown.
 The housing project comprised 618 units capable of sheltering 2,500 people.
 Erected under government financing, the project received 90 percent of its funding ($2,862,000) on a 60-year loan basis.
 Upon its completion, Kirwan lauded the housing project as a welcome alternative to what had been a dilapidated residential district, and further declared that it would serve as a model for the nation.

 In later years, Westlakes Terrace, like other low-income housing projects, yielded mixed results.
 The provision of cheap housing proved to be inadequate compensation for the loss of thousands of urban jobs, the decline of public transportation, the advent of suburbanization, and a host of other trends that adversely affected urban dwellers.
 Westlakes Terrace was recently converted to other purposes.

 Powerful testimony to Kirwan's growing influence in the U.S. Congress came in 1948, when he was unanimously elected chairman of the Democratic Congressional Campaign Committee (DCCC), the first time a Northern Democrat had been named to that important post.
 In 1954, Kirwan was widely credited among Democratic Congressional leaders as the architect of the party's success in the November congressional elections.
 Despite his advancing years, he announced on December 3, 1957 (his 71st birthday) that he would seek a 12th term in Congress.
 The following year, Kirwan was among scores of Mahoning Valley Democratic candidates who secured sweeping victories; and in 1959, he was elected to his seventh term as chairman of the Democratic Congressional Campaign Committee.

 Final years

-Among the highlights of Kirwan's later career was an event held in his honor at Youngstown's Idora Park Ballroom.
-The keynote speaker at that event was U.S. Senator John F. Kennedy, who would run successfully as the Democratic presidential candidate the following year.
-In 1968, after being elected to his 17th term as a congressman, Kirwan announced that he would retire from public office at the close of his term.
-The following year, he was injured in a fall at the University Club at Washington, D.C., and was confined to Bethesda Naval Hospital.
+Among the highlights of Kirwan's later career was an event held in his honor in 1959 at Youngstown's Idora Park Ballroom.
+The keynote speaker at that event was U.S. Senator John F. Kennedy, who would run successfully as the Democratic presidential nominee the following year.
+In 1968, after winning his 17th term as a congressman, Kirwan announced that he would retire from public office at the close of the term in 1970.
+In 1969, he was injured in a fall at the University Club in Washington, D.C., and was confined to Bethesda Naval Hospital.